magisteriis/challenges-quest/README.md

-# challenges-quest
+# The Challenges Quest
-A League of Legends challenge app.
+A League of Legends challenge app to be published at [challenges.quest](https://challenges.quest).

+Work-in-progress, check back later! 😄